A Multiobjective Optimization Framework for Irrigation Water Allocation

 \section{Numerical Experiments, Results and Sensitivity Analysis}

-This section presents a numerical study that shows the optimal water allocation for irrigation can be achieved under a large number of constraints.
-The solution procedure given in \eqref{solprocedure} is used to maximize profit for Models~\eqref{eqmathemodel1} and minimize environmental deficiency of Model \eqref{eqmathemodel2}.
-MATLAB solvers are used, including 'fmincon' with the interior-point method and the sequential quadratic programming (SQP) algorithm to solve the problems.
-For the multiobjective problem, we employ the MATLAB genetic algorithm and the Pareto search approach, along with the scalarization method described in \cite{Burachik2014}.
-These solvers are tested for their ability to handle large-scale optimization and the challenges of approximating the Pareto front.
-Among the tested options, we report the computational time taken and the approximation of the solution of the solvers used.
-All computations are carried out on an HP Evo laptop with $16$ GB RAM and a Core $i7$ processor running at $4.6$ GHz.
+This section presents a numerical study demonstrating that optimal irrigation water allocation can be achieved under a large number of operational constraints during dry year conditions.
+To account for the stochastic nature of the optimization solvers and their sensitivity to initial conditions, multiple randomized trials are performed.
+The solution procedure described in \eqref{solprocedure} is applied to solve the single objective formulations, where Model~1~\eqref{eqmathemodel1}, maximizes net economic benefit, and Model~2 ~\eqref{eqmathemodel2}, minimizes environmental flow deficiency.
+The single objective problems are solved using MATLAB nonlinear optimization solvers, including `fmincon' implemented with the interior point method and the sequential quadratic programming (SQP) algorithm.
+For the multiobjective formulation, MATLAB’s genetic algorithm and Pareto search approach are employed, together with the scalarization method described in \cite{Burachik2014}, to approximate the Pareto front and explore trade-offs between economic and environmental objectives.
+These solvers are evaluated based on their ability to handle large scale optimization problems and the challenges associated with approximating the Pareto front.
+All optimization experiments are conducted with randomly generated initial decision vectors and repeated multiple times to ensure robustness.
+For each solver and model combination, computational time and solution quality are recorded and summarized using representative statistics.
+All numerical computations are carried out on an HP Evo laptop equipped with $16$~GB RAM and a Core~$i7$ processor operating at $4.6$~GHz.

-\begin{casestudy} This numerical example is based on the case study by Ullah and Nehring \cite{Ullah2021}.
-The study considers a regional water board managing ten main crops over 12 months.
-The total cultivable area is 23,076 hectares, with a maximum annual water pumping capacity of 50 GL and a minimum crop demand for each 1000 hectares.
-The costs for pumped water and surface water are 100,000 and 26,000 $AUD$ $per$ $GL$, respectively.
-The target environmental flow is set at 100 GL per month.
-Additional parameter data, including rainfall, evapotranspiration, crop coefficients, crop production, total crop income, and variable costs, are provided in \cite{Ullah2021, WaliUllah2020}.
-We are examining how to allocate crops across the available area while considering whether the environmental flow meets its target environmental flow requirement.
-We analyze cases both with and without satisfying this constraint to determine the highest possible profit.
-This analysis provides insights that can later be used to explore the trade-off between maximising profit and minimising environmental deficiency. \end{casestudy}
+\begin{casestudy} The numerical example is based on the framework developed by Ullah and Nehring \cite{Ullah2021}, who applied an optimization model to the Muhuri Irrigation Project using dry-year data representative of low-flow, water-stressed conditions in Bangladesh.
+In the present study, dry-year scenarios are interpreted as operational worst-case conditions for irrigation planning, rather than as indicators of arid or climatically comparable environments.
+Accordingly, the modeling assumptions adopted here ensure methodological consistency and comparability with prior studies, while remaining aligned with the hydrological and institutional setting of the Muhuri Irrigation Project.